Furious Angels: Release

 Furious Angels was originally released as a single-disc album (14 tracks for its world edition, 15 for its home UK edition) dominated by vocal tracks.
-It was then rereleased as a two-disc album, disc one featuring all 15 songs and disc two featuring 10 instrumental versions of the vocal songs from the first disc, as well as two music videos; there's also been a special-edition set adding a booklet of lyrics and photographs.
+It was then rereleased as a two-disc album, disc one featuring all 15 songs and disc two featuring 10 instrumental versions of the vocal songs from the first disc, as well as two music videos; there has also been a special-edition set adding a booklet of lyrics and photographs.
 The album was written, produced and mainly financed by Dougan himself, rather than a studio, with funds generally raised through the licensing of tracks from the album for film and television.

 A 2003 article in The Guardian noted:

 Rob Dougan is a rather odd musician.
 He says he's not particularly interested in music, for a start.
 His most famous track, "Clubbed to Death", is dance music that you could never dance to.
 He has written for both Matrix films, but doesn't seem to think much of what he did for those either.
 He spent six years working on his orchestral solo album, Furious Angels, which could either be an epic work of panoramic genius or a gargantuan monument to his ego, with strings—it's hard to tell.
 And he has just been asked to remix some Frank Sinatra tracks, even though he thinks remixes are a waste of time.